GiladMRI/MLN/README.md

 The "CUDA_VISIBLE_DEVICES" is set at the beginning of `srez_main1.py`.
 The code uses some forced 'with /gpu:0'.
 Remove soft allocation (on `srez_main1.py`) to verify the main computation is done entirely on the GPU.

 They system was developed on python 3.6.5, tensorflow 1.10.1, on a desktop machine with a GTX 1080 Ti GPU.
 MATLAB R2018a scripts are used for calling the system.
 Running pretrained nets should work well on CPU-only.
 32GB RAM is advised.

+# Parameters

+The system is highly configurable from the human-readable `params.txt` .
+Most parameters are rather self-explanatory; some additional information can be found here: https://docs.google.com/document/d/18lZOREQs4aX6HWqjV1Dn5tCwnAgcu9XmiUsXeqp5uRQ/edit?usp=sharing

 # Dataset
 The dataset used for the real data and benchmark test is a collection of randomly chosen slices from the HCP.
 It can be downloaded from https://figshare.com/s/4e700474da52534efb30 .
 The data is augmented with random cropping, flipping and 90deg rotation, and a random 2D phase is added.
 The following parameters deternine the strength of the added phase: RandomPhaseLinearFac, RandomPhaseQuadraticFac, RandomPhaseScaleFac